The Circle

 | Calculated positive power of the point | - |

-When examining three distinct, non-concentric circles whose centers do not all lie strictly on the exact same straight line (non-collinear centers), their three respective radical axes intersect at precisely one singular point.
-This fundamental intersection point is uniquely known as the radical center.
+When examining three distinct, non-concentric circles whose centers do not all lie strictly on the same straight line (non-collinear centers), their three respective radical axes intersect at precisely one singular point.
+This intersection point is uniquely known as the radical center.

 Finding the Radical Center